There are So Many Streaming Options Cable is Starting to Look Good

 Is the Customer the Winner?

 The concept of streaming seems great when I look at the music model.
 Subscribe to Spotify, you get it all.
 It doesn’t look so great when I look at the TV model.
 Subscribe to Netflix, you get some original content and a bunch of older TV shows.
 By comparison the TV model isn’t as good, but it’s still more affordable than our options a decade or two ago.
 The monthly cost of a basic Hulu plan is about the same cost as a movie rental at Blockbuster.
-Renting Lilo & Stitch in 2003 for a weekend is as affordable as getting a month of access to Disney’s entire streaming catalogue for a month.
+Renting Lilo & Stitch in 2003 for a weekend is as affordable as getting a month of access to Disney’s entire streaming catalogue.
 I will gladly take the modern options.

 Streaming really succeeds at replacing DVDs and the on-demand media of yesteryear.
 Remember, Netflix began as a mail-in DVD rental service.
 Netflix subscriptions have largely contributed to the death of video rental stores like Blockbuster, but now cable is feeling the pressure.
 While the impact can be felt, unsubscribing from cable means compromise for the customer.
 A significant amount will be lost when cable is gone.